How Little Feat Found Their Voice on ‘Sailin’ Shoes’

-“The odd 2/4 bars in ‘Cold Cold Cold’ came about in a strange way.
+"The odd 2/4 bars in 'Cold Cold Cold' came about in a strange way.
 Lowell had been playing with his drum machine at home.
 At that time, drum machines were very primitive.
-It was just a little red box with two knobs on it,” Hayward revealed in a 1988 Modern Drummer interview.
-“He had the basic pattern repeated over and over again, and he played it with just himself and a little amplifier on a cassette at home.
+It was just a little red box with two knobs on it," Hayward told Modern Drummer in 1988.
+"He had the basic pattern repeated over and over again, and he played it with just himself and a little amplifier on a cassette at home.
 Somehow he edited the cassette, put it on a 16-track tape, and had me overdub drums.
 It’s funny because this drum part was turned around a couple of times due to the way he cut it together to fit.
-He wanted me to copy it and throw in fills.”
+He wanted me to copy it and throw in fills."

 The record's most impactful song by far, however, would be one Little Feat previously recorded for its debut: "Willin'," a weary trucker's anthem brought to life on Sailin' Shoes by the full band after being heard in a semi-embryonic state on the previous LP.
 Although George's knack for undermining his own commercial prospects kept the song from being a hit — no single extolling the virtues of "weeds, whites and wine" was going to gain any traction on the airwaves in the early '70s — it helped widen the band's expanding circle of admirers, becoming one among a growing list of Feat cuts soon to be covered by higher-profile artists.